RAWI DV/SA Helpline 1(833) 688-HEAL or 1(833) 688-4325

 Multiple Pathways to Missing and Murdered Indigenous Peoples in Utah

 • Domestic Violence – Native youth who see violence in the home are 75% more likely to become a future victim of violence or a perpetrator.
-And according to the Indian Health Service data, violence accounts for 75% of deaths for Native youth, 12-20 years of age.
+According to the Indian Health Service data, violence accounts for 75% of deaths for Native youth, 12-20 years of age.

 • Sexual Violence – More than 1 in 3 Native American women (39.8%) experienced violence in the last year.
 14.4% experience sexual violence.
 11.6% experienced stalking.